Shopify/quilt/packages/jest-dom-mocks/README.md

 Runs all system timers to the given `time`.

+#### `IntersectionObserver.observers`

+Returns an array of records representing elements currently being observed with an `IntersectionObserver`.
+Each record contains a `target` (the element being observed), `callback` (the function used when constructing the observer), `options` (optional object used when constructing the observer), and a `source` (the fake `IntersectionObserver` instance that was used to observe).

+#### `IntersectionObserver.simulate(entry: Partial<IntersectionObserverEntry> | Partial<IntersectionObserverEntry>[]): void`

+Simulates a call on all matching observers.
+If you pass a `target` on the passed entry/ entries, only observers with a matching `target` element will be triggered.
+Otherwise, all observers will be triggered.
+If you do not provide a full `IntersectionObserverEntry` in any case, the missing fields will be filled out with sensible defaults.

 ### Fetch Mock

 We use a version of `fetch-mock` that is augmented to ensure that it is properly unmocked after each test run.
 See the [API of `fetch-mock`](http://www.wheresrhys.co.uk/fetch-mock/api) for more details.